jeffsp/SPOC/README.md

     * It is uncommon for two points to have the same exact location in 3D space
 * Point locations have 12 digits of precision preserved

+# Requirements

+* Don't pay for what you don't use
+* Linear complexity
+* 64-bit doubles
+* Don't rely on data being spatially arranged
+* Don't reinvent the wheel: rely on the system's optimization mechanisms (disk/memory cache)